Further study

 Postgraduate research qualifications that contain original academic research to advance you in a specific field are classed as postgraduate research (PGR) courses:

 - You can also apply for Research Assistantships - these are salaried posts that often offer the opportunity to study for a higher degree.
-There are also research opportunities outside universities such as the Knowledge Transfer Partnerships that work closely with industry.
+Industry collaborations like the Knowledge Transfer Partnerships also offer research opportunities.

 Degree apprenticeships